SuadeLabs/fire/documentation/properties/birr_curve_id.md

 }
 ```

-In this example, the entity is linked to a curve with ID "curve456" that contains its historical BIRR values.
+In this example, the entity is linked to a curve with ID "curve456" that contains its historical BIRR identifiers.
 The curve would contain entries like:

 ```json
 {